Hecke operators on topological modular forms: Into the zoo of stable operations

+where $p\colon \M_n\to \M_{\Z[\frac{1}{n}]}$ is the structure map of \Cref{stableheckedefinition}.
+Suppose that the pair $(\xx,E)$ comes equipped with \emph{descent data with respect to subgroups of order $n$}, meaning there is a morphism of stacks $q'\colon \xx_n\to \xx$ and a homotopy $\al$ witnessing that the diagram of stacks

+commutes.
+We will discuss some examples and non-examples of such data shortly.
+In this case, we define a stable Hecke operator for $(\xx,E)$ by applying $\OO^\top$ to the composite

-by applying $\OO^\top$ to the span occurring in \Cref{stableheckedefinition} base changed over the map $\xx\to \M_{\Z[\frac{1}{n}]}$.
-For readability, we will not continue a general study of these operations and continue our study of the universal example, however, all of the results of \Cref{interrelationssection,decompiingstackssection,heckecompsection,pprimaryfactorisationsection} easily generalise without substantial change to their proofs. \end{var}
+inside $\Span_\fin(\Isog)$, where $\Phi$ is the universal isogeny of \Cref{stableheckedefinition}.
+Notice that both $q'$ and $\al$ are implicitly used in the above definition.
+For readability, we will not continue a general study of these operations and continue our study of the universal example, however, all of the results of \Cref{interrelationssection,decompiingstackssection,heckecompsection,pprimaryfactorisationsection} generalise once one has a grasp on the functoriality of above descent data; see \cite[\textsection3.1]{sigmaishinfty}. \end{var}

+Substituting $\xx=\M_n$ into this variant above gives some intution regarding the existence or nonexistence of cetrain descent data.

+\begin{example} The pair $(\M_n,\EE_n)$ has a canonical choice of descent data for subgroups of order $m$ so long as $m$ and $n$ are coprime.
+Indeed, if $\gcd(m,n)=1$ then the stack $(\M_n)_m$, defined by substituting $\M_n=\xx$ into \Cref{generalisedheckeoperators}, has $R$-valued points given by pairs $(E,H)$ where $H\leq E$ is a finite flat subgroup of degree $mn$.
+The morphism $q'\colon (\M_n)_m\to \M_n$ defined by sending a pair $(E,H)$ to $(E/H_m,H/H_m)$, where $H_m$ is the unique subgroup of $H$ of order $m$, provides half of the descent data.
+Unwinding the definitions, the other half of the descent data, the $\al$ witnessing that (\ref{homotopywitnessingdescentdata}) commutes, is defined by the isomorphism of elliptic curves $q'^\ast \EE_n\simeq \EE_n/(\H_n)_m$ confirming that $q'$ ``is defined by taking a quotient by the subgroup $H_m$''.
+More generally, any of the stacks of the form $\M_A$ from \Cref{stacksforheckedecomposition} come equipped with descent data for subgroups of order prime to the order of $A$.\\

+If $\gcd(m,n)\neq 1$, the above definitions are not possible.
+Let us take $m=n$ for simplicity.
+In this case, the stack $(\M_n)_n$ has $R$-valued points triples $(E,K,H)$, where $K,H\leq E$ are both subgroups of order $n$.
+The na\"{i}ve guess at a map $q'\colon (\M_n)_n\to \M_n$ now fails, as sending a triple $(E,K,H)$ to $(E/K,H/K)$ does not make sense, and $K$ might not be contained in $H$, if even if $K\leq H$ there is no guarantee that $H/K$ would have order $n$.
+This is why we cannot define $\T_n$ operators on $\TMF_0(n)$ in \Cref{stableheckeandothers}, for instance. \end{example}

 Inspired by \cite{derivedheckealgebra}, we also mention degree-shifting versions of stable Hecke operators.